benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 E.g. `<port>993</port>`

 The content of the `<port>` element is an integer and contains the TCP port number at the hostname.
-The port is typically specific to the combination of protocol and the socketType.
+The port is typically specific to the combination of the wire protocol and socketType.

 ### socketType